This is a sponsored conversation written by me on behalf of Visit NC. The opinions and text are all mine.

 (And in a good way, too.)

-If you’re headed to Jacksonville to visit loved ones or if you’re getting stationed there, there are a few things you’ve got to do.
+If you’re headed to Jacksonville to visit loved ones or if you’re getting stationed there, there are quite a few attractions to enjoy and explore in Jacksonville, NC.
+Try these things to do in Jacksonville, NC:

 1. Visit Jeff’s Burgers, Dogs & Shakes